henryzhao0615/MultiNatSmoke/README.md

 ## Overview
 <img src="assets/regions.jpg" alt="Country-wise distribution of the AnySmoke dataset" width="1000"/>

-The official implement for our paper _“AusSmoke meets MultiNatSmoke: a fully-labelled diverse smoke segmentation dataset”_.
+The official implement for our WACV 2026 paper _“AusSmoke meets MultiNatSmoke: a fully-labelled diverse smoke segmentation dataset”_.
 It provides:

 - A new wildfire smoke segmentation dataset, named **MultiNatSmoke**, including smoke images around the world.
 - Evaluation scripts for state-of-the-art segmentation models on this dataset.